hackintoshrao/blog-posts/Neural Nets/Building Neural Nets From Scratch/Part 1/Readme.md

  3. Each training example has just 1 output.
  4. The output's are either 0 or 1, so it's a binary classification task.
 ```

-Here’s how we would model the linear classification task for the above analyzed dataset using the perceptron model,

 Let’s plot these 4 training examples and see how it looks, [Here is the link of the notebook cell](https://colab.research.google.com/notebook#fileId=1_u0KMavhqmyTsLCIce0ay7J9Aao-vE-H&scrollTo=gqJPfMff3io5), again, make a copy and run it yourself.